photomz/arc-evolutionary/writeup.md

 #### Finetune LLMs

-I think there’s a reasonable chance ARC could be solved if you fine-tuned Sonnet 3.5 on a 10,000 diverse, correct COT solutions for the train and eval sets — assuming all of the core knowledge necessary to solve ARC is in those sets.
+I think there’s a reasonable chance ARC could be solved if you fine-tuned Sonnet 3.5 on a 10,000 diverse, correct CoT solutions for the train and eval sets — assuming all of the core knowledge necessary to solve ARC is in those sets.

 With fine-tuning, you wouldn’t even need to give examples in context.
-Sonnet 3.5 could pull core knowledge (in this case, COT for creating grid-solving Python functions) from training.
+Sonnet 3.5 could pull core knowledge (in this case, CoT for creating grid-solving Python functions) from training.

 You could get the many training examples by running my program on ARC thousands of times, fine-tuning the model on each correct output.
 For the challenges it still can’t solve, you may need to hand-write the answer for fine-tuning.